Salt Creek Oil Field

-The Salt Creek Oil Field is located in Natrona County, Wyoming.
-By 1970, more oil had been produced by this field than any other in the Rocky Mountains region and accounted for 20 percent of the total production in Wyoming.
+The Salt Creek Oil Field is an oil field located in Natrona County, Wyoming.
+By 1970, more oil had been produced by this field than any other in the Rocky Mountains region, and accounted for 20 percent of the total production in Wyoming.

 Petroleum seeps in the area were known before 1880, but oil strikes near Lander led to claims by Schoonmaker and Cy Iba.
 In 1889 the first well to strike oil was drilled in the Shannon pool by Philip M. Shannon, president of the Pennsylvania Oil & Gas Company, who in 1895 built an oil refinery in Casper to process the oil.
 Dr. Porro, an Italian geologist working for the Dutch company Petroleum Maatschappij Salt Creek in 1906, located the Dutch No. 1 near a large oil seep south of the Shannon wells, which was drilled in 1908.
 The "gusher" well reached an oil sand after drilling through 1000 ft of shale.

-In 1915, a portion of the Teapot Dome was made Naval Petroleum Reserve Number 3.
+In 1915, a portion of the Teapot Dome was made Naval Petroleum Reserve Number Three.